 -Oviedo: The capital city of Asturias, Oviedo is home to many historical landmarks like the Cathedral of San Miguel de Lillo and the Palace of Valdés.

 History of Asturias

 Asturias is a region located in the north of Spain.
 It is known for its stunning scenery, its friendly people, and its food.
 The region has a long history, dating back to Roman times.

 Asturias was first inhabited by the Celts, who came to the region in the 6th century BC.
 They were followed by the Romans, who conquered the region in 19 BC.
 The Romans ruled Asturias until the 5th century AD when the Visigoths took over.
 The Moors invaded Asturias in 711 AD, and they ruled the region until 1492 when the Christians reconquered it.

 Since then, Asturias has been an integral part of Spain.
 The region has a rich culture and traditions that have been passed down through generations.
 Asturias is a hidden gem of Spain that is worth discovering.

-What to do in Asturias
+What to do in this Northern region of Spain?